isi-nlp/rtg/README.md

 # disable gpu use (force cpu)
 export CUDA_VISIBLE_DEVICES=
 # call as python module
-python -m rtg.pipeline experiments/sample-exp/
-# OR if you've installed it using pip
 rtg-pipe experiments/sample-exp/

-# OR you can call a shell scrupt
+# OR, you can call a shell scrupt to submit job to slurm/SGE
-# edit rtg-pipeline.sh if you don't want to force gpu
 scripts/rtg-pipeline.sh -d experiments/sample-exp/ -c experiments/sample-exp/conf.yml
 # Note: use examples/transformer.base.yml config to setup transformer base

 # Then to use the model to translate something:
 # (VERY poor translation due to small training data)
-echo "Chacun voit midi à sa porte." | python -m rtg.decode experiments/sample-exp/
+echo "Chacun voit midi à sa porte." | rtg-decode experiments/sample-exp/

 ```